Werner-Staeblein/Project-2-modified-resubmit/README.md

 - For the functionality of starting a new trivia round, I had difficulties with the sequencing of the appearance/disappearance of buttons such as appearance of the 'Retry' button and 'Show Answers' button only at the end while these two buttons shall be on display: none for a new trivia round.
 I have drawn a flowchart on paper to better grasp the sequencing of steps to be included in the respective functions, notably the restart function().
 I also used some granular comments inside the 'retry'-function to better check the different steps involved in this function.
 The lesson learned was: to draw a flowchart of events first before trying to code the result.

+- When a new trivia round was start with the retake-function, I had the issue that the count variables for correct/wrong answers were not reset to zero.
+This was despite the fact that I reset the variables to zero in the retakeQuiz()-function.
+The bug was fixed by setting the .textContent of the counter variable (ID in markup) to zero for each new round.
+So, it was not sufficient to simply clear the screen from previous rounds with .innerHTML = ''; but likewise a reset of the counter variables in the markup was necessary.
+This bug was spotted while doing the responsiveness testing on different devices

 **Issues not resolved**

 - jslint.com indicates an error of "unable to finish unexpected let" in the function shuffleArray(array).
 Removing the let in the for-loop makes the question options disappear.
 Unable to resolve.
 Other JS validator **[Beautifytools](https://beautifytools.com/javascript-validator.php)** interestingly does NOT show this to be an error.